CHARTER OF THE COMMUNITY OF TANGO ARGENTIN

-Tango was born at the end of the XIXth century from the crossing of several cultures.
+The tango was born at the end of the XNUMXth century from the crossing of several cultures.
 It first developed on the banks of the Río de la Plata in Argentina and Uruguay, particularly in Buenos Aires and Montevideo.
-It enriched itself to become a popular culture, then it exceeded the limits of its cradle and it received incessant contributions thanks to multiple exchanges with the rest of the world.
-It has thus been shaped over the years, alternating between good times and periods of recession.
+It grew rich to become a popular culture, then it exceeded the limits of its cradle and it received incessant contributions thanks to multiple exchanges with the rest of the world.
+It has thus been shaped over the years, alternating good periods and periods of recession.

 For twenty years, tango, as an art and culture, has experienced a revival around the world and is deployed by playing multiple bridges between music, dance, poetry, song, literature, theater, painting, sculpture, cinema, photo ...

 In France, this renaissance movement has developed thanks to the commitment of associations which have disseminated this culture, created social ties and built partnerships with local communities and cultural institutions, all with total autonomy and independence.

 Purpose of the charter

 Today, the spread of tango is based more than ever on exchange and circulation on a global scale.
 However, we are witnessing the beginnings of a loss of benchmarks which would make tango a consumable product and ultimately standardize styles and lead to academicism.